benbhall/benbhall.github.io/_posts/2021-12-11-docker-on-wsl.md

 tags: [Docker, WSL]
 ---

-So Docker Desktop isn't free to use in *all* scenarios any more.
-Don't panic!
+If, like me, you're moving between a number of environments for development, you may not always have access to Docker Desktop.

-Of course it is possible to get up and running in Windows without Docker Desktop.
+Well, don't panic!
+It is still possible to get up and running in Windows without Docker Desktop.
 Why?
 Because we're developers with super powers and there is *nothing* we cannot do when we're given the time to solve a problem.

-And that's just it - time.
-Just because we can, doesn't mean we should.
-It's complicated and comes with an ongoing commitment to maintaining it all - not ideal for productivity - and a little ironic given the productivity gains we are used to getting from working with containers.
+Notice I said 'give the time' - just because we can, doesn't mean we should.
+It's complicated and comes with an ongoing commitment to maintaining it all - not ideal for productivity, and your security team won't be pleased if you don't keep everything patched.

-Yet there are occasions when Docker Desktop has not been available to me and it has been useful knowing how to use Docker in Windows, nonetheless.
+That said, there have been occasions when Docker Desktop has not been available to me and it has been useful to know how to use Docker in Windows, nonetheless.

-In this article I'll walk you through the process that I follow with Windows Subsystem for Linux (WSL) 2, a small executable, wsl.exe, in c:\windows\system32 that allows us to run Linux containers natively on Windows, without emulation.
+In this article I'll walk you through the process that I follow with Windows Subsystem for Linux (WSL) 2 that lives in a small executable, wsl.exe, in c:\windows\system32.
+It will allow us to run Linux containers natively on Windows, without emulation.

 ## Prerequisites